writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 but if your company is buying your ticket, please consider paying a bit more to help us provide cheaper tickets to students.

+Go ahead and `buy your tickets`_ now.

+That's all for this announcement, but we have a couple more fun things in the works for the conference.
+We are counting down the days, and look forward to seeing everyone in Budapest.

 .. _EU conference: http://conf.writethedocs.org/eu/2014/
 .. _full list of talks: http://docs.writethedocs.org/2014/eu/talks/
 .. _what are you waiting for: http://eutickets.writethedocs.org/